Fujiki relations and fibrations of irreducible symplectic varieties: Proofs of the main results

 \subsubsection{Proof of \eqref{abelian}.}

 As we showed in part~\eqref{smooth} that the general fiber $F$ of $f$ is a compact Kähler manifold with globally free tangent sheaf, we may directly conclude by \cite[Corollary~2]{Wan54} that $F$ is an Abelian variety.
-A more algebraic argument is to use that we showed that $\Omega^1_F$ is globally free, so $\h^0(F,\,\Omega^1_F)=\dim F$.
+A more algebraic argument is to use the freeness of $\Omega^1_F$, so $\h^0(F,\,\Omega^1_F)=\dim F$.
 The Kodaira dimension $\kappa(F)$ is zero because $K_F=0$.
 Then by \cite[Corollary~2]{Kaw81} the Albanese morphism $\alpha\colon F\ra\Alb(F)$ is a birational morphism to the Abelian variety $\Alb(F)$.
 In fact $\alpha$ is an isomorphism because $K_F$ is numerically effective.